 4. Remembering about code reviews

-A second pair of eyes comes handy in various areas and software development is no different.
+The second pair of eyes come in handy in various areas and software development is no different.
 Having a system of code review improves the overall quality of the code.
 This is generally done by a tech lead responsible for a team or could be used in a form of pair coding.

 5. Business stakeholders having a long-term product view